Members(as of July 1, 2021)

 a.
 Other than ex-officio members, appointments to the Committee are approved by the Board, normally on the recommendation of the Nominating, Governance and Ethics Committee.

-i.
-The Committee shall consist of three to eight members, selected, as indicated below, from among the following membership categories:
+d.
+The Committee shall consist of five to eight members, exclusive of ex officio members, selected, as indicated below, from among the following membership categories:

-- Members of the general public (at least one);
+- Members of the general public (at least two);

 - At-Large members of the Board (at least one);